Knowledge-Graph-Hub/kg-chat/README.md

     poetry install
     ```
 8. replace the `data/nodes.tsv` and `data/edges.tsv` file in the project with analogous files of choice.

-9.
+### Commands

+1. `import-kg`: This loads the nodes and edges file into a Neo4j instance.
+This will take a while depending on the size of the tsv files.
     ```shell
     kg-chat import-kg
     ```

-    This loads the nodes and edges file into a Neo4j instance.
-This will take a while depending on the size of the tsv files.
-10. To test that this worked, run the test query provided:
+2. `test-query`: To test that the above worked, run a built-in test query:
     ```shell
     kg-chat test-query
     ```
-    This should return something like (as per data in the repo):
+    This should return something like (as per KGX data in the repo):
     ```shell
     {'n': {'label': 'Streptomyces thermocarboxydovorans', 'id': 'NCBITaxon:59298'}}
     {'n': {'label': 'Streptomyces thermocarboxydus', 'id': 'NCBITaxon:59299'}}